RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 # Indexing your images

-Diffusion Toolkit is designed to find your images fast.
-To do this it needs to scan each image and read in the metadata and store it in a local database.
+Diffusion Toolkit is designed to help you find your images quickly and easily using theie metadata.
+To do this it needs to scan your images once to read in the metadata and store it in a local database.
 It can typically index around 10,000 images in seconds on an SSD.

 ## Scan folders for new images

-If you generate new images in your Diffusion folders, or add or remove images from them, you should click the **Scan folders for new images** button to update your database with the latest changes.
+If you generate new images in your Diffusion folders, or copy images into them, or remove images from them, you should click the **Scan folders for new images** button or press `CTRL+R` to update your database with the latest changes.

-It is not advised to move images outside of Diffustion Toolkit (e.g. cut-paste using Explorer), especially if you have favorited or rated them, as you will lose this information when you rescan.
+It is not advised to move images (e.g. cut-paste using Explorer), even moving them within the Diffusion folders once you have indexed them, especially if you have favorited or rated them, as you will lose this information when you rescan.

+To make sure your favorites and ratings are kept, use **right-click > Move** to move your images.

 ## Watch folders

 The **Watch folders** setting will allow Diffusion Toolkit to recieve a notification everytime an image is added to your Diffusion folders.
 The images will be added to the database without needing to click **Scan folders for new images**.

 This is best used when generating images via a tool or webgui.
 You will only be notified when the application has focus.
-Your current search will not be updated when this occurs, to prevent from interrupting your work.
+Your current view will not be reloaded when this occurs to prevent from interrupting your work.

-**NOTE:** Be sure to turn this off if you are going to copy a lot of images into the Diffusion folders, as it is not optimized for this.
+**NOTE:** Be sure to turn this feature off if you are going to copy a lot of images into the Diffusion folders, as it is not optimized for this.
+Instead, use **Scan folders for new images**.

 ## Rebuild Metadata

 **Edit > Rebuild Metadata** is intended for use when a new version of the application is released that supports new metadata.
+This will rescan all the images in your Diffusion folders and update the database with the metadata.

-Running this should not affect any existing favorites or ratings.
+Running this will not affect any existing favorites or ratings you may have tagged.

-# Navigation
+# Usage

 The **Diffusions** view is the default on startup.
 Here you can enter your query and press `Enter` to intitate the search.
 Matching images will be displayed in the thumbnail view.
 By default, results are limited to 100 per page.
 This can be changed in **Settings**.